how do certificates of deposit (CDs) work?

 As interest rates continue to rise, you may have heard about various investment opportunities.
 One available option is opening a Certificate of Deposit (CD).
 While CDs are considered one of the safest investments, how exactly do they work?
 Continue reading to learn everything about CDs and help determine whether opening an account would be right for you!

 what is a CD?

 A CD is a special type of savings account and investment opportunity.
-With a CD, you deposit a specific amount of money into the account under the agreement that you will not withdraw any of the funds during a certain amount of time.
-At the end of the term agreement - you get your money back; plus, whatever interest was earned on the account!
+With a CD, you deposit a specific amount of money into the account under the agreement that you'll not withdraw any of the funds during a certain amount of time.
+At the end of the term agreement - you get your money back, plus whatever interest was earned on the account!

 Financial experts consider CDs one of the safest and most beneficial investment opportunities!
 One reason is that you can’t lose money on a CD if it’s insured.
 CDs opened at financial institutions are protected by the Federal Deposit Insurance Corporation or National Credit Union Administration for up to $250,000 per person.
 As stated before, CDs also offer higher interest rates, which allows you to make more profit than you would from other investment opportunities - such as money market accounts.
 These factors make CDs a very low-risk and lucrative investment option!

 - Annual Percentage Yield (APY) – The APY is the interest rate on the CD and determines how much interest you’ll earn after your CD matures.

 - Term Length – The term length is how long you want to deposit your money.
 Common lengths for traditional CDs include 6, 12, 18, 24, and 30 months.
 Typically, the longer the term length, the higher the interest rate.

 - Deposit Requirement – This is the minimum amount you must deposit into the CD.
 Most require at least $500 - $1,000 to open, although you can always contribute more than the minimum if you’d like to earn more profit.